Honka3rd/RxStoreFormPlugin/README.md

-formSelector stands for id of a form validator is for Sync validate and return a metadata object
+formSelector stands for id of a form validator is for Sync validate and return a metadata object validator will be called once the entire form data change
 ```javascript
 const sampleFormBuilder = new NRFormBuilder<...>(
   {